Public sector apprenticeships target

-Maidstone Borough Council has recently reported back to central government its progress towards meeting the target for the 2021/2022 year and were able to report that we are employing 2.07% of our headcount as apprentices.
+We have recently reported back to central government its progress towards meeting the target for the 2021/2022 year and were able to report that we are employing 2.07% of our headcount as apprentices.

-The Council continues to recruit and support apprentices; at the time of publishing this update there were 3 apprenticeship opportunities being advertised, in addition to those already employed within the Council.
-It is expected to maintain these posts as apprenticeship posts going forward.
-The Council also has a strategy to review posts when they become vacant to consider whether they could be made apprenticeship posts, to open up further opportunities.
+We continue to recruit and support apprentices; there are currently 6 apprentices employed.
+We also have a strategy to review posts when they become vacant to consider whether they could be made apprenticeship posts and to open further opportunities.

-In addition, the Council has also offered apprenticeship training to existing employees to support upskilling our own workforce, and provide opportunities for progression that we might not otherwise have been able to afford to.
+We offer apprenticeship training to existing employees to support up skilling of our own workforce and provide opportunities for progression that we might not otherwise have been able to afford to.